linq2db/linq2db.EntityFrameworkCore/README.md

 	where Sql.ToNullable(op.ProductID) == null
 	select p;

-// insert these records into the same or other table query.Insert(ctx.Products.ToLinqToDBTable(), s => new Product { Name = s.Name ... });
+// insert these records into the same or another table query.Insert(ctx.Products.ToLinqToDBTable(), s => new Product { Name = s.Name ... });

-// update these records, with changing name based on previous value query.Update(ctx.Products.ToLinqToDBTable(), prev => new Product { Name = "U_" + prev.Name ... });
+// update these records by changing name based on previous value query.Update(ctx.Products.ToLinqToDBTable(), prev => new Product { Name = "U_" + prev.Name ... });

 // delete records that matched by query